The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 A user error log that contains error message information.
 Generally, these messages contain information on actions you may need to take.
 The default file is

-A support log containing everything in the user error log plus information of use by TimesTen technical support.
+A support log containing everything in the user error log plus information of use by TimesTen Customer Support.
 The default file is

 An invalidation file containing diagnostic information when TimesTen invalidates a database.
-This file provides useful troubleshooting information for TimesTen technical support.
+This file provides useful troubleshooting information for TimesTen Customer Support.
 The invalidation file is created and named based on the value specified by the

 DataStore connection attribute.
 This connection attribute is not a file name.
-For example on Linux platforms, if the
+For example on Linux and UNIX systems, if the

 DataStore connection attribute is